 The overall goal contained within the Draft Regulations is to work within the land use authority provided to counties by enacting the most protective regulations governing new oil and gas operations.
-STAFF RECOMMENDS THAT THE PLANNING COMMISSION APPROVE AND RECOMMEND TO THE BOARD OF COUNTY COMMISSIONERS APPROVAL of Docket DC-19-0002:
+STAFF RECOMMENDS THAT THE BOARD OF COUNTY COMMISSIONERS APPROVE Docket DC-19-0002:

-Amendments Related to Article 12 of the Land Use Code and the official record of the Docket before the Commission with its staff comments, public testimony, and Commission discussion/action.
+Amendments Related to Article 12 of the Land Use Code (including companion changes to the Land Use Code) and the official record of the Docket before the Board with its staff comments, public testimony, and Board discussion/action.